Davos will be the Campinas Decor 2023 store – MONDO MODA - Breaking Latest News

 About her participation in the show, the owner of Davos, Simone Bernoldi, points out:

-“I highlight two specific brands from dear friends, @foiojorgequefez and @wedeignsudio (both provide me with exclusive pieces, such as decorative necklaces from the first and Kit Cafezando, in addition to prints of jugs from the second).
+“I highlight two specific brands from my dear friends, @foiojorgequefez and @wedesignstudiobr (both supply me with exclusive pieces, such as decorative necklaces from the first one and Kit Cafezando, as well as mug prints from the second one).
 They are designer pieces with limited editions and collectibles.
 I make a point of highlighting the work of national artisans who value Brazilian culture, especially from the northeast of Brazil.
 In addition, the store will have beautiful gifts for visitors to take home as a souvenir or as a gift, in addition to aromatherapy items.
 This will be done with a welcoming and affectionate service that is already recognized in the store”.

 About the brand It was Jorge who did it